Skip to main content

 What plants work best in Las Vegas xeriscape?

-Native and adapted species for the Mojave Desert thrive — desert willow, Texas mountain laurel, agave, yucca, lantana, autumn sage, ornamental grasses, and many others.
-Your designer recommends a plant palette based on your aesthetic preferences, sun exposure, water budget, and HOA requirements where applicable.
+Native and adapted Mojave species do well — desert willow, Texas mountain laurel, agave, yucca, lantana, autumn sage, ornamental grasses, and many others.
+Your assigned provider recommends a plant palette based on aesthetic preferences, sun exposure, water budget, HOA requirements where applicable, and SNWA plant-coverage rules.
 Modern Las Vegas xeriscapes can be heavily planted, lightly planted, or anywhere in between.

 Get Started